Goshute: Culture

 The Goshute occupied much of what is now the western Utah and eastern Nevada.
-In aboriginal times, they practiced subsistence hunting and gathering and exhibited fairly simple social structure.
+In aboriginal times, they practiced subsistence hunting and gathering and exhibited a fairly simple social structure.
 Organized primarily in nuclear families, the Goshutes hunted and gathered in family groups and often cooperated with other family groups that usually made up a village.
 Most Goshutes gathered with other families only two or three times a year, typically for pine nut harvests, communal hunts for no more than two to six weeks, and winter lodging which was for a longer period.
 These gatherings often lasted no more than two to six weeks, although winter gatherings were longer, with families organizing under a dagwani, or village headman.

 The Goshutes hunted lizards, snakes, small fish, birds, gophers, rabbits, rats, skunks, squirrels, and, when available, pronghorn, bear, coyote, deer, elk, and bighorn sheep.
-Hunting of large game was usually done by men, the hunters sharing large game with other members of the village.
+Hunting of large game was usually done by men, the hunters sharing the large game with other members of the village.
 Women and children gathered harvesting nearly 100 species of wild vegetables and seeds, the most important being the pine nut.
 They also gathered insects the most important being red ants, crickets and grasshoppers.
-However a family was able to provide for most of its needs without assistance.
+However, a family was able to provide for most of its needs without assistance.
 Their traditional arts include beadwork and basketry.

 Prior to contact with the Mormons, the Goshutes wintered in the Deep Creek Valley in dug out houses built of willow poles and earth known as wiki-ups.
 In the spring and summer they gathered wild onions, carrots and potatoes, and hunted small game in the mountains.